 1. Overview

-Sometimes, we want to avoid copying a subdirectory and its contents while copying a directory structure.
+Sometimes, we want to avoid copying a subdirectory and its contents while replicating a directory structure.

-In this tutorial, we’ll explore tools that will allow us to exclude one or more subdirectories while copying a directory in Linux.
+In this tutorial, we’ll explore tools that enable us to exclude one or more subdirectories while copying a directory in Linux.

 2. Selective Copy Using mkdir and cp